First aid for family days out

 - Give up to five back blows: hold the baby face-down along your thigh with their head lower than their bottom.
 Hit them firmly on their back between the shoulder blades up to five times.
 If back blows do not dislodge the blockage, move on to step 2.

 - Give up to five chest thrusts: turn the baby over so they are facing upwards.
 Place two fingers in the middle of their chest just below the nipples.
 Push sharply downwards up to five times.

 - Call 999 if the blockage does not dislodge.
 If you can’t call 999, get someone else to do it.
-Continue with cycles of back blows and chest thrusts until the blockage dislodges, help arrives or the baby becomes unresponsive (they’re not moving and don’t respond when you call them or tap their foot).
+Continue with cycles of five back blows and chest thrusts until the blockage dislodges, help arrives or the baby becomes unresponsive (they’re not moving and don’t respond when you call them or tap their foot).

 - Encourage them to cough.
 If the blockage is severe, they may be holding their chest or neck and won’t be able to speak, breathe or cough, and you will need to help them.

 - If they are still choking, give up to 5 abdominal thrusts: hold around the waist and pull inwards and upwards above their belly button.

 Sandcastles at the seaside: first aid for sunburn